-Mental health researchers at the Brain and Mind Centre are working to unravel the topic, sharing useful resources on defining and self-managing mental health and exploring all aspects of the mental health issues we can experience.
+Mental health researchers at the Brain and Mind Centre are working to unravel the topic, sharing research and useful resources to help understand mental health and exploring all aspects of the mental health issues we can experience.

 University of Sydney mental health expert Professor Ian Hickie explores the causes of ill mental health, how it can affect us, and what we can do to get help and find solutions in the podcast Minding your Mind.

 Open up to your networks, talk to a friend or family member, and share what’s happening in your life.
 Connect with the people around you and start a conversation with them.